Summary of Compensation, Service, and Benefit Plans and Programs for Professional Researchers, Specialists, and Librarians

 GENERAL SERVICES AND FACILITIES

 Many of the major athletic facilities of the University are available to staff members and their families at specified times throughout the week for a fee.
-Detailed information about the purchase of permits, fees, and regulations covering the use of facilities may be obtained from the Jadwin gymnasium ticket office, (609) 258-3538.
-The hours of availability for all recreational facilities are listed on the Recreation Hotline (voicemail), (609) 258-4466 and on their Web site (see Athletic Events).
+Detailed information about the purchase of permits, fees, and regulations covering the use of facilities may be obtained through the Jadwin gymnasium ticket office, (609) 258-3538.

 Staff members are pre-assigned University Network IDs that allow access to the Internet, E-mail, and World Wide Web resources, as well as campus computing and network services.
 The ID also can be used by managers of departmental systems to extend access to those local resources.